 Surprisingly easy riding options

 While dreams of Switzerland can often conjure up images of snow-capped mountains, steep Alpine ascents, and free-falling descents, crossing the country by bicycle can be surprisingly easy.
 This is thanks to geology (lots of east-west valleys) and infrastructure (an extensive network of well-planned bike routes).
-Of course, challenging options abound as well for those of you out there who dream of steep climbs in a good way.
+Of course, challenging options abound as well for those of you out there who dream of steep climbs.

 For those of us who prefer a more leisurely tour, electrically-assisted bikes (or e-bikes) are particularly popular in Switzerland and are available for riders seeking an extra boost.
 Small, nearly undetectable engines give riders a boost by providing up to 150% of their own power with each pedal stroke, helping less fit or confident riders (or those slowed by joint injuries or surgeries) maintain the same pace as their riding companions or get an assist up a challenging slope.
-More on e-bike tours >
+Find out more about e-bike tours here!

 Here are a few tour options to help you start planning your Swiss adventure, or search all tours in Switzerland now.